HEATlab/DREAM/README.md

 3. Open the index now generated at `docs/build/html/index.html` using your favourite web browser.

+Docstrings follow *Google Docstring Style*, and we use the Sphinx Napolean add-on to convert between Google style to RST for Sphinx.

+## Project Notes
-Also check out the [IDEAS.md](IDEAS.md) file to see what we have tried.
+Check out the [IDEAS.md](IDEAS.md) file to see what we have tried.

 ## Unit Tests
 This project supports the unit test module.
 To run the tests in this project,